geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 module.exports = router;
 ```

-After that we will add `validateCreate` and `create` functions in the `/services/quotes.js` service file and expose `create` in module.exports  like below:
+After that, we will add `validateCreate` and `create` functions in the `/services/quotes.js` service file and expose `create` in module.exports  like below:

 ``` js
 function validateCreate(quote) {